I Find the Stock Market Scary—Can I Just Close My Eyes and Put My Money in a Savings Account? | Wealthsimple

 I think what you found online were teaser rates.
 Here’s how teaser rates work: A bank will offer you 2%.
 But then, in the fine print, they’ll say this rate can change at any time.
 They get you in, and then 60 days later, the rate goes back to something minuscule, like .5%.

-OK, but I still like the idea that my money is going to be covered by the Canadian Deposit Insurance Corporation.
-It makes me feel good that no matter what happens—even if the bank fails—I don’t lose my money.
-If the world ever went Mad Max, the savings-account holders would become the aristocracy.
-They’d get all the chicken.

-In a Mad Max scenario, you’d probably lose your savings account as well.
-We have seen this a few times globally.
-Look at Europe: When the financial system in Greece went under, people couldn’t get their money out of their savings accounts.
-There was a run on cash at the banks.
-That insurance policy works only up to a point—the zombie apocalypse, or the failure of the financial system, are beyond that point.

-I think the root of my problem, Dave, is that I still remember 2009.
+I think the root of my problem, Brian, is that I still remember 2009.
 Half of my investment value disappeared virtually overnight.
 I’m still scarred.

 Did you sell everything in 2009?